dresio/modulate-comms/README.md

 ### Planned

 - Unit tests
-- Clean api to allow 3rd party usage
+- Clean api to allow 3rd party usage with creation of library instead of just app
 - Room mesh based comms
 - User management (still conceptualizing how this will work)
 - Video, audio, file management